unix4fun/ic/README.md

 The daemon is implemented in Go langage and will produce a binary.

 This is in DEV and instructions to build/install are on the way... gimme time :)

+Requirements:

+protobuf-2.5.0+
+go-1.2+
+(svn, mercurial, git along with go in fact..)

+(go get should do the rest of the magic...)

 more detailled description to come.